Phemdot/WDIO-HomeTask/README.md

 - It's free;
 - Available in Windows, Linux and macOS;
-- Great extensions for Cypress, and Docker;
+- Great extensions for WDIO, and Docker;
 - This project already includes all the configurations for a productive environment.

 IntelliJ WebStorm, or IDEA Ultimate, are also good choices, but are paid, so it's a matter of choice!